-US Student Otto Warmbier Has Just Died After Being Released From North Korea
+U.S. Student Otto Warmbier Has Just Died After Being Released From North Korea

-The American student Otto Warmbier, who was just released by North Korea, is reported to have died.
+American student, Otto Warmbier, who was just released by North Korea, is reported to have died.
 Otto had been detained in North Korea and held in captivity for the past 17 months after being sentenced to 15 years of hard labor and was finally freed and brought back to his home in Ohio, although he had fallen into a coma for unexplained reasons while being held overseas.

 Otto Warmbier’s family released a statement on Monday afternoon, explaining the grief they felt over their son’s death, as ABC reported.